A topic from the subject of Electrolysis in Chemistry.

 Materials:

-• Cathode rods (made of the metal being refined)
+• Cathode (made of a pure piece of the same metal being refined)

 Procedure:

-4. Connect the anode to the positive terminal of the power supply and the cathode to the negative terminal.
+4. Connect the anode to the positive terminal (+) of the power supply and the cathode to the negative terminal (-) using the connecting wires and clips.

-6. Monitor the voltage and current using the voltmeter and ammeter.
+6. Monitor the voltage and current using the voltmeter and ammeter throughout the experiment.

 Observations: